linuxkay/TH692_network_cam/README.md

 password is cat1029

-if it does not work, then try Mroot or Proot for the usernmae.
+if it does not work, then try Mroot or Wproot for the usernmae.

 Once you get into the system,